Throne of Blood

 “Visiting old friends,” the man said.

-Excerpted from “Bomb City.”
+Excerpted from the crime novel “Bomb City.”

 By Ed Staskus

-“The end is always near,” Greg Smith said.
-I called him Jonesy for fun, even though he didn’t think it was funny.
-“I dislike glibness,” he said like a grade school teacher.
-His hands were free and easy on the steering wheel.
-He was driving well enough to keep us on the road, but his eyes were pinwheels.
+Greg’s driving hand was easy on the steering wheel.
+His other hand was wiggling in the outside air.
+He was driving well enough to keep us on the road, but his eyes were like pinwheels.
 The magic mushroom he had popped into his mouth a half hour earlier was working its magic.
-I couldn’t tell him to slow down because he was driving slower than the oldest slowest man in the world.
+I couldn’t tell him to slow down because he was going slower than a horse-drawn buggy.
 I reached for the seatbelt, anyway.
-When I did I found out Greg’s top drop Chevy Impala SS didn’t have seatbelts.
+When I did I found out the top drop Chevrolet Impala SS didn’t have seatbelts.

 SS stood for Super Sport.
-There was nothing super about the car anymore, which came off the line in 1961, except for the engine.
+There was nothing super about the car anymore, which came off the assembly line in 1961, except for the engine.
 It was still super when it had to be.
-The rocker panels were rusting out, the front of the hood was dented, and the tires were bald as baloney skins.
+The rocker panels were rusting out, the front of the hood was gashed, and the tires were bald as baloney skins.
 The car was Roman Red on the outside while the interior was scuffed black leather.
 I reached for the grab bar attached to the padded dashboard.

 “No, I didn’t know that,” I said.